vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/article.md

 ## Excerpt

-If you want to add a excerpt for article, you can use `<!-- more-->` comment to mark it.
+If you want to add a excerpt for article, you can use `<!-- more -->` comment to mark it.
 All contents before the comment will be regarded as excerpt.
 Also, you can specific it with `excerpt` in frontmatter with a HTML string.

 ::: info Auto Excerpt